socomsystems/documentation/developer_manual/design/css.rst

 CSS variables
 =============

-Since Nextcloud 14, app developers should use CSS4 variables so you get the values which Nextcloud defines.
+Since cyfrSpaces 14, app developers should use CSS4 variables so you get the values which cyfrSpaces defines.
 This way you can be sure that the theming and accessibility app can dynamically adjust the values.

 A list of available variables is listed in the server repository: https://github.com/nextcloud/server/blob/master/core/css/css-variables.scss